ShoheiMiyata/phyvac/How to create main code.md

 ## Code example - 1AHU_simpleAHU.py
 The full code is uploaded [here](https://github.com/ShoheiMiyata/phyvac/tree/main/MainSample/1AHP_simpleAHU/miyata).

-import modules used in this program
+First of all, import modules used in this program.
 ```
 import phyvac as pv
 import pandas as pd